 - How many fish are in your tank? – More fish equates to more waste build-up.

-As a general rule, a small betta tank (1-10 gallons) without a filter and plants should undergo a 20 percent water change every 2 days (with filter and live plants, every 1 week.)
-Up to 50 gallons without filter or plants, a 20 Percent water change every 2-3 days, and you may not need to clean your tank for 2 weeks with filter and live plants.
+Generally, a small betta tank (1-10 gallons) without filter and plants should undergo a 20 percent water change every 2 days (with filter and live plants, every week.)
+Up to 50 gallons without filter and plants, a 20-40 percent water change every week, and you may not need to clean your tank for 2-3 weeks with filter and live plants.

 'Links on this page that lead to products on Amazon, Chewy, or other retailers are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.
 Huge thanks for supporting this site!'

-Every aquarium is different, and there is no definite answer.
-When it comes to betta fish tank cleaning, how often you do it, can affect the overall health of your tank.
+Each aquarium is different, and the cleaning frequency varies.
+When it comes to betta fish tank cleaning, how often you do it affects your tank’s overall health.
 Cleaning your betta tank too often is not necessarily a good thing.

-Throughout this post, I will explain everything you need to know so that you can figure out how often YOUR betta tank needs to be cleaned to keep your betta healthy and to improve their lifespan.
+Throughout this article, I explain everything you need to know to determine how often your betta tank needs to be cleaned to keep it healthy and improve your betta’s lifespan.

-I say guide because no definite rule fits all, but the table below will help you with some very general guidelines based on how often other aquarists clean their tanks.
+This is just a guide as no definitive rule fits all, but the table below can help you with some general guidelines based on how often other aquarists clean their tanks.

 |Aquarium Size||Cleaning Frequency|